 5.5.3 5GMSd AF-based reporting procedure

 The second use-case, shown in figure 5.5.3-1 below, illustrates a scenario where the metrics collection and reporting is configured by the 5GMSd AF.
 In this example, it is assumed that the metrics configuration provided by the 5GMSd AF comprises instructions/rules regarding metrics collection (i.e. measurement and logging) and reporting for two different schemes – one that is non-3GPP-defined and initially sourced from the 5GMSd AS, and the other scheme that is defined by 3GPP and initially sourced from an OAM Server belonging to the 5GMS System operator.
 Each metrics scheme requires the 5GMSd Client to perform metrics collection and subsequent metrics reporting to the 5GMSd AF according to the configuration rules of that scheme.
-Furthermore, it is assumed that the 5GMSd AF is required to deliver metrics reports obtained from the 5GMSd Client to separate destination entities, upon optionally having perfomed post-processing of the original report information, according to the configuration rules of each metrics scheme.
+Furthermore, it is assumed that the 5GMSd AF is required to deliver metrics reports obtained from the 5GMSd Client to separate destination entities, upon optionally having performed post-processing of the original report information, according to the configuration rules of each metrics scheme.
 The 5GMSd AF and 5GMSd AS functions can be either trusted or untrusted.

 Figure 5.5.3-1: Metrics collection and reporting via 5GMSd AF-based configuration